yandex/mapsapi-codestyle/javascript.md

 };
 ```

-* There should be one whitespace after class name:
+* There should be one whitespace after the class name:

 **Good:**